nicoboou/fb-autotagger/README.md

-## Disclaimer
+### Attention
 This script has been made for educational purposes **ONLY**.
 It is illegal to automate interaction with the Facebook website, and the author shall not be held liable for any such actions.

-# Autotagger for Facebook
+# Facebook Tagging Automation

-This is a simple python script that enables tagging multiple persons on a comment in Facebook, made using Selenium.
+A little Python program using selenium.
+Enables tagging multiple persons on a comment in Facebook.

 ## Features
 + Tag multiple people